Yes (band): 1968–1970: Formation, first album and Time and a Word

-Anderson suggested that they call the new band Life.
-Squire suggested that it be called World.
-Banks responded, simply, "yes", and that was how the band were named.
-Banks has also stated that he thought of the name "Yes" a couple of years beforehand.
-The first gig under the new brand followed at a youth camp in East Mersea, Essex on 4 August 1968.
+After rehearsals between 31 July and 2 August, the first gig as Yes followed at a youth camp in East Mersea, Essex on 3 August.
 Early sets were formed of cover songs from artists such as the Beatles, The 5th Dimension and Traffic.
 On 16 September, Yes performed at Blaise's club in London as a substitute for Sly and the Family Stone, who had failed to turn up.
 They were well received by the audience, including the host Roy Flynn, who became the band's manager that night.
 That month, Bruford decided to quit performing to study at the University of Leeds.
 His replacement, Tony O'Reilly of the Koobas, struggled to perform with the rest of the group on stage and former Warriors and future King Crimson drummer Ian Wallace subbed for one gig on 5 November 1968.
 After Bruford was refused a year's sabbatical leave from Leeds, Anderson and Squire convinced him to return for Yes's supporting slot for Cream's farewell concert at the Royal Albert Hall on 26 November.

 After seeing an early King Crimson gig in 1969, Yes realised that there was suddenly stiff competition on the London gigging circuit, and they needed to be much more technically proficient, starting regular rehearsals.
 They subsequently signed a deal with Atlantic Records, and, that August, released their debut album Yes.
 Compiled of mostly original material, the record includes renditions of "Every Little Thing" by the Beatles and "I See You" by The Byrds.
 Although the album failed to break into the UK album charts, Rolling Stone critic Lester Bangs complimented the album's "sense of style, taste and subtlety".
 Melody Maker columnist Tony Wilson chose Yes and Led Zeppelin as the two bands "most likely to succeed".